christophergandrud/yrcurnt_corrected/README.Rmd

 However, the variable in the current (2012) release has a number of issues that this repository hopes to correct.

-Note that Alt et al.'s substantive findings hole up when using the correct data, thought the estimated magnitudes of the effects are reduced somewhat.
+Note that Alt et al.'s substantive findings hold up when using the correct data, though the estimated magnitudes of the effects are reduced somewhat.

 ### Variable definition